Unveiling the nature of the unidentified gamma-ray sources 4FGL J1908.6+0915e, HESS J1907+089/HOTS J1907+091, and 3HWC J1907+085 in the sky region of the magnetar SGR 1900+14: Abstract

-\abstract {Magnetar wind nebulae (MWNe), created by new-born millisecond magnetars, and magnetar giant flares are PeVatron candidates and even potential sources of ultra high energy ($E>10^{18} \textrm{ eV}$) cosmic rays (UHECRs).
-Nonthermal high-energy (HE, $E>100 \textrm{ MeV}$) and very high-energy (VHE, $E>100 \textrm{ GeV}$) $\gamma$-ray emission from magnetars' neighbourhoods should be a promising signature of acceleration processes.} {We investigate a possibility of explaining HE and VHE $\gamma$-ray emission from the vicinity of the magnetar SGR 1900+14 by cosmic rays accelerated in a Supernova remnant of a magnetar-related Supernova and/or in a MWN.} {Simulation of the observed HE (the extended \flat source 4FGL J1908.6+0915e) and VHE (the extended H.E.S.S. source candidate HOTS J1907+091 and the point-like HAWC TeV source 3HWC J1907+085) $\gamma$-ray emission, spatially coincident with the magnetar SGR 1900+14, was carried out in the framework of hadronic (pp collisions with a subsequent pion decay) and leptonic (inverse Compton scattering of low energy background photons by ultrarelativistic electrons) models.} {We show that under reasonable assumptions about parameters of the circumstellar medium the observed $\gamma$-ray emission of \flat 4FGL J1908.6+0915e, H.E.S.S.
-HOTSJ1907+091 and 3HWC J1907+085 sources may be explained or at least considerably contributed by a (still undetected) magnetar-connected Hypernova remnant and/or a MWN created by new-born millisecond magnetar with a large reserve of rotational energy $E_{rot}\sim 10^{52}\textrm{ erg}$.} {}
+Supernova remnants (SNRs), star formation regions (SFRs), and pulsar wind nebulae (PWNe) are prime candidates for Galactic PeVatrons.
+The nonthermal high-energy (HE, $\varepsilon>100 \textrm{ MeV}$) and very high-energy (VHE, $\varepsilon>100 \textrm{ GeV}$) $\gamma$-ray emission from these sources should be a promising manifestation of acceleration processes.
+We investigate the possibility to explain the HE and VHE $\gamma$-ray emission from the sky region of the magnetar SGR 1900+14 as a signature of cosmic rays accelerated in above mentioned sources.
+To this end, we simulate the $\gamma$-ray emission from the extended \fermilat HE source 4FGL J1908.6+0915e, the extended VHE H.E.S.S. source candidate HOTS J1907+091, and the point-like HAWC TeV source 3HWC J1907+085, which are spatially coincident with the SNR G42.8+0.6, the magnetar SGR 1900+14 and the star forming region W49A.
+The simulations are performed within the hadronic and leptonic models.
+We show that the observed $\gamma$-ray emission from the region of the magnetar SGR 1900+14 can, in principle, include contributions of different intensities from all three types of (potentially confused) sources.
+The considered in detail cases of a magnetar-connected but still undetected SNR and a PWN are the most promising ones, but with a serious requirement on the energy reserve of radiated CR particles - of order of $10^{51}d_{\textrm{10kpc}}^{2}$ erg for sources at a distance of $d\sim 10$ kpc.
+Such energy reserve can be provided by the magnetar-related Hypernova and/or magnetar wind nebula remnant created by the newborn millisecond magnetar with the large supply of rotational energy $E_{\textrm{rot}}\sim 10^{52}\textrm{ erg}$.